opensearch-project/project-website/_posts/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024.markdown

 Then Anupam Chaturvedi talked about generative AI and OpenSearch interacting with technologies like information stored in PDF format.
 This reminds us that new technologies have to consider past ones.
 But how do we ensure the future of OpenSearch?

-OpenSearch is open source, and we all know that modern technology wouldn’t exist without open source software.
-From a long-term perspective, around OpenSearch and other open source projects, we need flexibility and neutrality.
-The Linux Foundation, as a non-profit organization, supports the sustainable growth of the OpenSearch project in this way.
-Jim Zemlin, the executive director of the Linux Foundation, shared how this works in practice.
+OpenSearch is open source, and we all know that modern technology wouldn't exist without open-source software.
+From a long-term perspective, around OpenSearch and other open-source projects, we need flexibility and neutrality.
+The Linux Foundation, as a non-profit organization, supports the sustainable growth of the OpenSearch Project in this way.
+Jim Zemlin, Executive Director of the Linux Foundation, shared how this works in practice.

 Overall, we learned about the past, present, and future of OpenSearch in one inspiring keynote presentation.